christaylorcodes/ConnectWiseManageAPI/Docs/New-CWMCallbackEntry.md

 ```

 ### -objectId
-The id of the object you want to trigger on.
+The ObjectId should be the Id of whatever record (level) you are subscribing to.
+This should be set to 1 when using a level of Owner.

 ```yaml
 Type: Int32